Eligibility Criteria for the J-1 Visa

 How Selecting a J-1 Visa May Impact Your Long-Term Plans

 ELIGIBILITY CRITERIA FOR THE J-1 VISA

-You are eligible for the J-1 visa if at least 51% of your total financial funding is from a source other than personal, family, or friends.
+You are eligible for the J-1 visa if at least 51% of your total funding is from a source other than personal, family, or friends.
 Funds other than personal funds may include a single source or any combination of the following:

 - Fellowship from an external funding source